 The Upper School will be podding each grade level.
 Each grade level will be assigned specific classrooms to be used only by students and faculty of that grade level.
 Students will remain with other students in their grade level for academic classes, breaks, lunch, and student activities and programming.
 For classes that have mixed grades (Judaic studies), students will alternate between in-person classes and zoom.
 Since electives are mixed grade levels, they will be hosted fully over zoom with designated spaces for students to use to join into the sessions.

-In the event of a positive case, we will notify the impacted pod or grade with quarantine directions, as well as virtual learning instructions.
+In the event of a positive case on campus, we will notify the impacted pod or grade with quarantine directions, as well as virtual learning instructions.
 In unique cases, we will close pods or grades with suspected cases as well.

 “Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department.”